NOTE:

 sporting a redneck aura and

-"Termites in My Woody" and
+songs like "Termites in My

-"Eefen It Don't Go, Chrome
+Woody" and "Eefen It Don't

-It" which have
+Go, Chrome It" which have

 a sly humor tied to